YiLimath/YiLimath.github.io/_pages/agent-system/structured-output.md

 *Figure: a schema boundary makes intermediate artifacts parseable without claiming that they are true.*

+**In one sentence.** Fix the shape of whatever crosses a boundary, so the next component can consume it instead of interpreting prose.

 ## Problem

 Free-form language is ambiguous at a workflow boundary.
 A downstream component